onlyyou-teamb/Handling-pictures/README.md

 count the number of faces in the picture and return True if there is only one.

-*input:
+*input:*

 path of profile image

-*output:
+*output: *

+1. Boolean_type True
-1. Boolean_type True, coordinate of face
+2. coordinate of face

-2. Boolean_type False
+1. Boolean_type False

+### coordinate_faces_ver2.py

+*input:*

+1. path of profile image2
+2. path of profile image2
+3. path of target image (picture with various people)

+*output:*

+1. width of target image
+2. height of target image
+3. all the coordinates of detected faces
+4. the coordinate of the face we know by the profile